 Kelowna is located on the sparkling eastern shore of Okanagan Lake.
 With the water reaching 23°C by July, it’s the city’s aquatic playground.
 Activities include stand-up paddleboarding, pedal boating and canoeing, and many rental operators are located right on the beach.
-There are more than 30 beaches along Okanagan Lake’s shores for sunbathing, swimming, Frisbee or beach volleyball, including Tugboat Bay Beach, located minutes from downtown.
+There are more than 30 beaches along Okanagan Lake’s shores for sunbathing, swimming, Frisbee or beach volleyball, including Tugboat Bay Beach, in downtown.

 The Kelowna Wine Country Marathon takes runners on a scenic tour through the Okanagan Valley.
 The marathon ends in Waterfront Park in downtown Kelowna where music, wine, beer, cider and snacks will be in store for participants.
 This event is limited to 2,400 registrations to minimize this event’s impact on the natural environment.

 Dress in white and bring food and wine to enjoy with other guests at Le Diner en Blanc.
 The event started in Parin in 1988 and since then the elegant event has become a worldwide affair.
 This year is its 7th year in the Okanagan.
 The location is kept secret until the last minute for this pop-up event, but it will be in a well-known point of interest in Kelowna.

 Every year, more than 18,000 people visit the Kelowna Block Party to partake in the local culture, art, food, shopping and entertainment.
 Bernard Avenue is closed to traffic with more than 150 vendors lining both sides.
 This event only happens once a year and it’s a must attend if you’re in Kelowna.